Chocolate filled meringue kisses must be most people's favourite dessert. I know they are mine.

 Third: beat, whip, whisk patiently long after all the sugar has been added, until you can't feel any sugar granules when rubbing a drop of meringue between your fingers.

 So making a perfect meringue it's not an easy or quick task.
-As much as I usually use a hand whisk to whip cream, I wouldn't dream to make meringue by hand.
+As much as I usually use a hand whisk to whip cream, I wouldn't volunteer to make meringue by hand.

 Piping meringue kisses